iamshadmirza/TheNextBigWriter/css/How-do-i-use-absolute-position/How-do-i-use-absolute-position.md

 <img width="100%" src="https://res.cloudinary.com/dbbunxz2o/image/upload/v1597489582/Frame_1_lmj1ce.svg">

-If we uncomment the position property we can see that the div elements are out of flow with the document and only the p element consumes the space here, also all elements are overlapping, we can choose which element to present in the top layer by giving **z-index** value, the  element with higher z-index  will be present in the front.
+If we uncomment the position property we can see that the div elements are out of flow with the document and only the p element consumes the space here.
+We can also notice that all elements are overlapping, we can choose which element to be present in the top layer by giving **z-index** value, the element with higher z-index will be present in the front.

  The element is positioned according to its containing block.
 By default the containing block is the document's body and not its parent div.
 In order to act as a child to its parent div we need to add **position: relative;** to its parent.

 ```HTML